DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Problem Definition

 Differential testing is also crucial in the context of model compression, a process where large DNN models are transformed into more compact versions through techniques such as quantization, pruning, and knowledge distillation~\cite{9523139}.
 This transformation is aimed at deploying these models in resource-constrained environments while preserving as much of their original accuracy as possible.
 In these scenarios, differential testing is invaluable as it helps identify how the behavior of the compressed model deviates from the original.
-By generating triggering inputs that expose these differences, developers can better understand the trade-offs involved in the compression process.
+By generating triggering inputs that expose these differences, developers can gain a better understanding of the trade-offs involved in the compression process.

 Differential testing also plays a pivotal role in identifying model regression~\cite{you2023regression}, which entails detecting discrepancies between iterations of a deep learning model (original versus updated versions).
 For instance, an update aimed at enhancing the overall accuracy of a DNN model might inadvertently introduce inaccuracies under specific input conditions.
-To mitigate this, triggering test inputs are essential, to systematically assess changes in accuracy across updates and thus ensure they do not lead to poorer accuracy in critical conditions.
+To mitigate this, triggering test inputs are essential to systematically assess changes in accuracy across updates and thus ensure they do not lead to poorer accuracy in critical conditions.

-Additionally, differential testing is useful for detecting model reuse~\cite{li2021modeldiff}.
-In industries where proprietary models are crucial assets, it is important to verify that deployed models are original.
+Additionally, differential testing helps detect model reuse~\cite{li2021modeldiff}.
+In industries where proprietary models are crucial assets, it is essential to verify that deployed models are original.
 Differential testing can identify if a model presented as new is actually derived from or modified from an existing model, thus protecting intellectual property and ensuring the authenticity of models.